A website devoted to teaching/playing/composing for/ the King of Instruments

 Another useful resource that can be recommended for learning to sight read on 2 staves in all the keys is the 100 Interludes for Organ by June Nixon.
 This is a collection of short works from one-half to 2 pages long written in 3- and 4-part harmony entirely playable without pedal and with optional pedal indications for the closing cadences.
 Dom Gregory Murray also wrote a useful collection of 100 Interludes for organ which are short, tuneful, beautiful pieces for hands only which are not only useful in the liturgy but make good sight reading material.
 The Kevin Mayhew publishing company in England has issued a collection called 148 Interludes for Organ which includes material by Dom Gregory Murray as well as by Andrew Moore and the rather better known Noel Rawsthorne.
 While each piece is printed on 2 staves and can be played entirely on the manuals if no pedalboard is available (or if the new organist isn't comfortable yet with playing the pedals in public) there are clear indications as to when pedals can be used for the bass line.

 When it comes time to add an obligatory pedal part to our sight reading exercise and we're still looking for music on 2 staves, something like the 2 Volumes of Organ Preludes by Dr. Joseph Surzynski, Op.
 8, Op.
 12 can be tried.
 Surzynski was a Polish composer from the late 19th and early 20th centuries who served as organist/choirmaster at the Cathedral of Poznan.
 The 10 pieces in each of these volumes (20 preludes altogether) are written in 4-part harmony which the composer expands, at times, to 5, 6, or 7 voices.
-A little practice with this type of transitional music in which the lowest note on the bass staff is to be separated out and assigned to the pedals, as with sight reading 4-part hymns, helps prepare the way for the eyes to read a seprate pedal line from a 3rd staff.
+A little practice with this type of transitional music in which the lowest note on the bass staff is to be separated out and assigned to the pedals, as with sight reading 4-part hymns, helps prepare the way for the eyes to read a separate pedal line from a 3rd staff.

 When we're ready to begin this process of sight reading easier contrapuntal organ music from 3 staves one place to begin is with the 50 Four-Part Little Fugues, Vols.
 I and II, by Johann Ernst Rembt.
 Rembt, a little known composer, lived in Bach's homeland (Thuringia, in central Germany) but in the generation following J.S.
 Bach, and wrote many small pieces for organ, some of them in fugal style.
 The majority of the little fugues in this collection occupy just one page and have subjects which, for the most part, are short and proceed in longer note values.
 Answers, typically in the dominant along with counterpoints which do not develop into countersubjects, are often tonal.
 After a conventional 4-part exposition followed by a few measures of development or perhaps some imitations in related keys each piece closes with a perfect cadence.
 These little fugues which are more properly termed "fughettas" are interesting because of their miniature length, voice-leading, and the fact that if learned they make brief but useful music to conclude a worship service or fraternal ceremony.
 They also sound harder to play than they really are.